Actor–observer asymmetry: Recent Evidence and Refutation

 Over 100 studies have been published since 1971 in which the hypothesis was put to further tests (often in the context of testing another hypothesis about causal attributions).
 Bertram Malle examined this entire literature in a meta-analysis, finding that, across 170 individual tests, the asymmetry practically did not exist.
-Under circumscribed conditions (i.e. if the actor was portrayed as highly idiosyncratic, or in negative events), it could sometimes be found, but under other conditions, the opposite was found.
-The conclusion was that the widely held assumption of an actor–observer asymmetry was false.

 External influences on the actor-observer effect are largely underemphasized.
 Research has shown that the actor-observer asymmetry is more likely to occur when an outcome is uncertain, partially controllable, and important.
-These findings suggest that the actor-observer asymmetry is not a fixed bias but rather a context-dependent phenomenon, challenging the idea that it universally governs attribution patterns.